 API Overview

-Understand what the drio management API covers and where it fits in the platform.
+Understand what the supported drio management API covers and how the v3 intent-level model works.

 The drio API is a management API.
-It lets engineering teams automate the same core workflow they could otherwise perform in the dashboard: choose a template, create an app, wire up integrations, tools, and widgets, then deploy.
+It lets engineering teams automate the same workflow they would otherwise perform in the dashboard: inspect apps, turn discovered integration operations into runtime-backed tools, validate drafts, and publish releases.

 Who This Page Is For